 Magistrates’ Court in UK

-A magistrates’ court in UK is the lowest court where all criminal cases begin being trialed.
+A magistrates’ court in UK is the lowest court where all criminal cases are trialed.
 This type of court is made of either two or three magistrates (unqualified law justices) or a district judge.
 A magistrates’ court does not have a jury.
-There are approximately 430 magistrates’ courts in UK and in the future there is going to be one in nearly every town.
+There are approximately 430 magistrates’ courts in UK and in the future, there is going to be one in nearly every town.
+If you have been accused of offences in UK, it is strongly recommended to ask for the legal services offered by a criminal defence solicitor in London.

 Cases dealt by the magistrates’ court in the UK